rgreenblatt/no_cot_math_public/write_up_single_forward_pass_time_horizon.md

 ![](https://raw.githubusercontent.com/rgreenblatt/no_cot_math_public/master/eval_results/time_horizon_vs_release_date.png)

-I find that Opus 4.5 has an no-cot 50% reliability time horizon of 3.5 minutes and that time horizon has been doubling every 9 months.
+I find that Opus 4.5 has a no-CoT 50% reliability time horizon of 3.5 minutes and that time horizon has been doubling every 9 months.

 In an earlier post ([Recent LLMs can leverage filler tokens or repeated problems to improve (no-CoT) math performance](FIXURL) (*TODO: link*)), I found that repeating the problem substantially boosts performance.
 In the above plot, if repeating the problem 5 times in the prompt helps some model, I use the score with repeats (because I think this somewhat more conservative measurement is plausibly more representative of the concerning type of cognition).

-The fit appears very clean, but note that I've opinionatedly just done the fit on frontier Anthropic models (specifically, I exclude deepseek-v3 which was barely SOTA at the time of release).
+The fit appears very clean, but note that I've opinionatedly just done the fit on frontier Anthropic models (specifically, I exclude DeepSeek-v3 which was barely SOTA at the time of release).
-Also note that if you don't allow for repeats, frontier Anthropic models and GPT-4 are no longer appear to be on the same nice trend (frontier Anthropic models still have their own very good fit exponential trend, it just no longer back predicts GPT-4 as well).
+Also note that if you don't allow for repeats, frontier Anthropic models and GPT-4 no longer appear to be on the same nice trend (frontier Anthropic models still have their own very clean exponential fit, it just no longer back-predicts GPT-4 as well).

 I compare results with repeats to without repeats: